Gang stalking: Persecutory delusion

-Those who believe they are victims report that they believe the motivation for the gang stalking is to disrupt every part of their lives.
-The activities involved are described as including electronic harassment, the use of "psychotronic weapons", directed-energy weapons, cyberstalking, hypnotic suggestion transmitted through remotely-accessed electronic devices, and other alleged mind control techniques.
+Those who believe they are victims perceive the stalkers' motivation is to disrupt every part of their lives.
+The stalking activities involved are described as including electronic harassment, the use of "psychotronic weapons", directed-energy weapons, cyberstalking, hypnotic suggestion transmitted through remotely-accessed electronic devices, and other alleged mind control techniques.
 These have been reported by external observers as being examples of belief systems as opposed to reports of objective phenomena.
-Among the community of targeted individuals, gang stalking is described as a shared experience where the gang stalkers all coordinate to harass individuals, and the individuals share their victim experiences with each other.
+Among communities of self-identifying targeted individuals, gang stalking is described as a shared experience where the gang stalkers all coordinate to harass sets of individuals, with the communities serving as a venue to share the perceived experiences of victimization.

-A study from Australia and the United Kingdom by Lorraine Sheridan and David James compared 128 self-defined victims of 'gang stalking' with a randomly selected group of 128 self-declared victims of stalking by an individual.
-All 128 'victims' of gang stalking were judged to be delusional, compared with only 5 victims of individual stalking.
-There were highly significant differences between the two samples on depressive symptoms, post-traumatic symptomatology and adverse impact on social and occupational function, with the self-declared victims of gang stalking being more severely affected.
+A study from Australia and the United Kingdom by Lorraine Sheridan and David James compared 128 self-defined victims of gang stalking with a randomly selected group of 128 self-declared victims of stalking by an individual.
+All 128 "victims" of gang stalking were judged to be delusional, compared with only 5 victims of individual stalking.
+The research found highly significant differences between the two samples on depressive symptoms, post-traumatic symptomatology and adverse impact on social and occupational function, with the self-declared victims of gang stalking being more severely affected.
 The authors concluded that "group stalking appears to be delusional in basis, but complainants suffer marked psychological and practical sequelae.
 This is important in the assessment of risk in stalking cases, early referral to psychiatric services and allocation of police resources."

-While a great majority of those who claim to be targeted individuals do not pose danger to others, one report found that some have acted out with violence, sometimes extreme.
-In 2022, a reported believer in gang stalking was accused of killing four people in Ohio; he uploaded a video before the shooting in which he said that he wanted to "help other targeted individuals", and that he will conduct "the first counterattack against mind control in history".
-A manifesto was found on his computer, in which he wrote that his neighbors are mind-controlling terrorists.
+While a great majority of those who claim to be targeted individuals do not pose danger to others, a 2018 analysis found that some have acted out with violence, sometimes extreme.
+In 2022, a reported believer in gang stalking was accused of killing four people in Ohio; he uploaded a video before the shooting in which he said that he wanted to "help other targeted individuals", and that he would conduct "the first counterattack against mind control in history".
+A manifesto was found on the shooter's computer, in which he wrote that his neighbors were mind-controlling terrorists.